guidocecilio/shows-on-demand-main/README.md

 The Shows on Demand relies heavily on an architecture similar to [Video on Demand on AWS](https://aws.amazon.com/solutions/video-on-demand-on-aws/) in order to convert into stream ready video shows and make the videos available for on-demand consumption.
 Despite, not being a key feature for the POC in the document are few parts that cover the idea of using a "Video On Demand architecture".

+For more details Read the POC High Level Design.

 ## Local Setup